“Information is the oil of the 21st century, and analytics is the combustion engine.”

 Importance Of MBA In Business Analytics In India

-With a whopping population of 1.35 billion, the scope of MBA in Business analytics in India is high as India is a potential goldmine for the companies.
+With a whopping population of 1.35 billion, the scope of an MBA in Business Analytics in India is high as India is a potential goldmine for the companies.
 However, due to the diversity in the populace, every business decision needs to be carefully analyzed in terms of religion, caste, spoken language, and economic status.
 Tailoring different strategies to different economic and social classes is a necessity for businesses to survive.
 The business analytics tools using the data generated are crucial in making those decisions and strategies.

 Former is evident considering the rise in demand for professionals with MBA specialization in Business analytics (figure.2).
 Analytics of Labor Statistics estimates the need for business analysts to increase by 14% by 2024.
 This is one of the highest average percentages among growing occupations.
 New opportunities are still developing for business analysts with the evolution of big data.
-MBA in business analytics in India scope is ever-increasing and will continue to remain so in the coming years.
+MBA in business analytics in India’s scope is ever-increasing and will continue to remain so in the coming years.

 Why Recruiters Are Looking for MBA in Business Analytics In India?

-There are several reasons why recruiters are looking for MBA personals with specialization in business analytics.
+There are several reasons why recruiters are looking for MBA personals with a specialization in business analytics.
 MBA in business analytics job roles are niche and their demand is very high.

-- Decision Making: Decision making is an integral part of any business.
+- Decision Making: Decision-making is an integral part of any business.
 Whether at the subordinate or executive level, not only do these decisions have to be correct with a diminishing margin of error, they also need to be information-driven.
 A leader with business analysis prowess can enhance and speed up this process by using various tools available at his disposal.

 - Gaining a competitive edge: Data in itself doesn’t have any value, value is assigned based on the insight it can generate.
 MBA professionals can develop insights using the business analysis tools and use them to take decisions which gives them a competitive edge over peers.

 We can see why the specialization in business analysis has become a popular specialization in MBA candidates.
 MBA in business analytics job roles hence offers a vast range of choices when it comes to MBA in business career options, including the most sought c-suite jobs.
-These careers are not limited to multinational corporations but every sector in the industry.
+These careers are not limited to multinational corporations but to every sector in the industry.
 Some of the MBA in Business Analytics job roles are:

 - Data Analyst